 - Angie Appleby Purcell Notre Dame International’s senior director for internationalization

 - Rev. Russ McDougall, C.S.C.
-Tantur Ecumenical Institute rector
+Former Tantur Ecumenical Institute rector

 They filed out, walking through Tantur’s ample landscape, replete with olive trees, grape vines and a small but initially productive archaeological survey area, and through a steel gate at the edge of the property.
 Then down a narrow dirt road, to a wider, four-lane road, where on weekdays hundreds of Palestinians cross through the checkpoint and wait to catch the bus into Jerusalem.
 The students walked along the edge of the security wall, then through the checkpoint turnstile themselves, to get into Bethlehem.